osiakmikolaj/searchTvShows/README.md

 ## How to use the Project

-Simoply search TV Shows on the search bar!
+Simply search TV Shows on the search bar!
 <br>
 Also you can choose between dark mode and light mode.